EdwinRodger/MyMangaDataBase/README.md

 - Install [python](https://www.python.org/downloads/release/python-3108/) for your respective OS
 - Install source code from latest [release](https://github.com/EdwinRodger/MyMangaDataBase/releases/latest)
+- Extract the files from the zip folder
 - To run MMDB, Simply run `app_runner.py` file
 - This will install pipenv package and automatically install other required packages.
 - MyMangaDataBase will open on your default browser.